 If you love cliff jumping then you are in heaven!
 There are a number of cliffs to climb at Stiniva Cove and show off your best jumps to the onlooking crowd!

-If you’re not so much of a thrill-seeker, you can simply go for a snorkel in the Stiniva Bay or lay on the hot rocks along Stiniva Beach and work on that summer tan!
+If you’re not so much of a thrill-seeker, you can go for a snorkel in Stiniva Bay or lay on the hot rocks along Stiniva Beach and work on that summer tan!

-When my friends and I visited the ex-military submarine hanger we were jaw-dropped.
-Never have I ever seen anything like it and I highly recommend checking out this interesting location as it’s one of the best things to do in Vis!
+When my friends and I visited the ex-military submarine hanger, we were jaw-dropped.
+Never have I ever seen anything like it and I highly recommend checking out this interesting location during your stay.

-It was the Yugoslavian Navy who initially burrowed and excavated a labyrinth of underground tunnels, caves, storage facilities and submarine hideouts all over the island in preparation for battle during World War II.
+It was the Yugoslavian Navy that initially burrowed and excavated a labyrinth of underground tunnels, caves, storage facilities, and submarine hideouts all over the island in preparation for battle during World War II.

 It’s quite easy to find this awesome submarine hanger by searching ‘Ex.
 Yugoslavian military shelter for submarines’ on Google maps.
-From the main harbor of Vis, it’s a 10-minute drive or a 45-minute walk.
+From the main harbor, it’s a 10-minute drive or a 45-minute walk.